MijitR/C2D2.ViewBall/README.md

 # C2D2.ViewBall
-Dense complex number propagating and branchless FFT-based convolutional neural network in Zig utilizing dynamic padding
+Dense complex number propagating and relatively branchless FFT-based convolutional neural network in Zig utilizing dynamic padding

-Yo this is cool.
-Did I mention it's branchless?
+Yo this is cool
-(The network is, but there is one base case in the image processing class's recursion with an 'if' statement).

 Example creation (Used to classify some cx28x28 images):